hihebark/hihebark.github.io/project.md

 * [MyScripts](https://github.com/hihebark/MyScripts) - All day scripts.

 ---
-*All these projects are just me trying to learn how things works.*
+*PS: All these projects are just me trying to learn how things works.*